Micah-J07/Duplicator/README.md

 - Insertable, Extractable block that allows for one input and one output.
 Item goes in, stacks come out.
 - In hand item version of the duplicator block.
 - OP as hell
-- Ruins servers & balence - and thats a guaranteed!
+- Ruins servers & balence - and thats guaranteed!

 ### Specs
 - Minecraft: `1.12.2`